biobits/OpenSpecimenPyClient/README.md

 ---

-## Quick Start
+## 🚀 Quick Start

-Authenticate and run a query
+Authenticate and run a query in just a few lines:

 python
 from api_query import ApiQuery